 Medicine Drum Workshop (next time and place)

 "Every action of creation is first an action of destruction"There is a particular truth to making such things as Shamanic drums or rattles that are made from animal hides, working with the skins, journeying to the spirit of the animal that is no longer on this earth, connecting and coming into relationship with this animal's spirit.
 This is an incredibly humbling experience.
-I facilitate the WildHeart Drum workshops, and so far we have birthed over 100 Drums.
-Each one is unique and has its own particular medicine relating to the creator of the drum.
+I facilitate the WildHeart Drum workshops, and so far we have birthed over 150 Drums.
+Each one is unique and has its own particular medicine relating to you, the creator.
 In the process of making a drum we take time to come together as a community, create an altar, honor the directions and the land we are working on.
 All of this sets a space to work with our connection and honoring of the materials, our individual gifts and how we can align this to our relationship to spirit and earth.
 We take our time in the making, and give space to each step.
 To access the knowing that is deep within us, we respect the sacred space and get a feel of how it is.
 It is beneficial to breathe out, bring in the noa, the ordinary, take breaks, laugh and eat nourishing food.
 The Drum is a potent tool.
 Our relationship to it builds over time.
 The resonance of the beat changes as our relationship to the drum changes.
 It can change the energy of a room, connect you or others to shamanic journeys.
 It can be used to support you to pray.

 "Drums are individuals, they can be very special things"